Wiretables/wiretables/readme.md

 ```php
 @extends('wiretables::bootstrap.index')
 ```

+And update $this->view

 In the index file you can find all sections that can be extended

-To change the view update $this->view

 ### Example